-(4) Job Retention Services
+(5) Job Retention Services

-- (a) Definitions Specific to this Service - i.
-"Job Retention Services" means individualized job site training and support services that enable a Customer to learn the essential functions of a job and meet the Employer's expected level of job performance for at least ninety (90) calendar days after services are authorized.
+Definitions Specific to this Service

+"Job Retention Services" means individualized training and support services, including routine engagement either on site or through Remote Services Delivery or a hybrid of both that enable a Customer to learn the essential functions of a job and specific workplace expectations to meet the Employer's expected level of job performance for at least ninety (90) calendar days after services are authorized.

-- ii.
-"On-the-Job Training" (OJT) means a type of training provided to a Customer in the work setting by an Employer and paid for by DVR." - (b) Job Retention Services are authorized if:
+"On-the-Job Training (OJT)" means a type of training provided to a Customer in the work setting by an Employer and paid for by DVR.

+(a) Job Retention Services are authorized if: